Coronial

 Cause of death

-bronchopneumonia and small bowel necrosis with perforation, in a boy with multicystic encephalopathy and organised subdural membrane, on long term enteral feeding, with terminal palliative care
+Bronchopneumonia and small bowel necrosis with perforation, in a boy with multicystic encephalopathy and organised subdural membrane, on long term enteral feeding, with terminal palliative care

 AI-generated summary

 AI-generated summary and tagging — may contain inaccuracies; refer to original finding for legal purposes.
-Report an inaccuracy.

 Contributing factors

-• deteriorating respiratory function over time
+• Progressive deterioration of respiratory function over time

-• chronic constipation progressing to bowel necrosis
+• Severe chronic constipation leading to small bowel tissue necrosis

 Full text